chlkbumper/cacaobetter-er/README.md

 How to install it?
 ------------------

-In Google Chrome, open up the Settings page, and select Extensions, and "Add unpacked extension (?)
+In Google Chrome, open up the Settings page, select Extensions, and "Add unpacked extension" (?)
 Once added, it will automatically patch up Cacaoweb when it will open.